 The Memory Project Speakers Bureau is made possible through generous funding from The Government of Canada.

 This DVD brings firsthand experiences of Canadian veterans to your classroom or community.
-This digital companion to the celebrated Memory Project Speakers’ Bureau offers a collection of 13 remarkable stories from Canadian veterans of the First World War to the War in Afghanistan.
+The digital companion to the celebrated Memory Project Speakers Bureau offers a collection of 13 remarkable stories from Canadian veterans of the First World War to the War in Afghanistan.